 Free Money for Seniors

-Free government money for seniors may be available through enrollment in a variety of programs like Social Security, Supplemental Security Income, nutritional vouchers and food stamps, grants for home repairs, and more.
+Free government money for seniors over 60 may be available through enrollment in a variety of programs like Social Security, Supplemental Security Income, nutritional vouchers and food stamps, grants for home repairs, and more.
 Your state may also have specific programs for seniors that may help.

 The IRS has two programs for tax help for seniors.
 The Volunteer Income Tax Assistance (VITA) program and Tax Counseling for the Elderly Program are delivered through qualified local organizations.